Abu Dhabi F1 GP | What Hamilton and Verstappen need to be champions

-Max verstappen and Lewis hamilton They are tied on points (369.5) in the absence of the Abu Dhabi GP that starts this Friday, December 10.
+Max verstappen Y Lewis hamilton They are tied on points (369.5) in the absence of the Abu Dhabi GP that starts this Friday, December 10.

 To this day, the Dutchman is the leader of the 2021 Drivers’ World Championship for having more victories than Lewis (9 against 8).